Creating & Performing a Production Run

 Auto Assign Batches will automatically assign batches to the order on a first in, first out (FIFO) basis.
 You can also configure batches to always be automatically assigned to a batch in your production settings.

-The instructions to complete this stage of the production batch, where "Stage" will vary depending on whatever stage production is at.
+Follow the instructions to complete the current stage of the production batch.
+The "Stage" name will vary depending on the stage the batch is at and how your production stages are named.

 In this example, the cookies are at the "Dough" stage, so says "Dough Instructions".